-Before examining liver function tests (LFTs), one first must recall the liver's job.
-The liver, located in the right upper quadrant of the body and below the diaphragm does a lot for the body.
-Its primary jobs are to detoxify various metabolites, synthesize proteins, and produce enzymes necessary for digestion.
+The liver, located in the right upper quadrant of the body and below the diaphragm is responsible for several functions including primary detoxification of various metabolites, synthesizing proteins, and producing digestive enzymes.
 The liver also has a significant role in metabolism, regulation of red blood cells (RBCs) and glucose synthesis and storage.

 Typically when reviewing LFTs, the discussion includes alanine transaminase (ALT) and aspartate transaminase (AST), alkaline phosphatase (ALP), gamma-glutamyl transferase (GGT), serum bilirubin, prothrombin time (PT), the international normalized ratio (INR) and albumin.
-These tests can be helpful in determining an area of the liver where damage may be taking place and depending on the pattern of elevation can help organize a differential diagnosis.
+These tests can be helpful in determining the area of hepatic injury, and the pattern of elevation can help organize a differential diagnosis.

 The term “liver function tests“ is a misnomer as many of the tests do not comment on the function of the liver but rather pinpoint the source of the damage.
-Elevations in ALT and AST in disproportion elevations in alkaline phosphatase and bilirubin denotes a hepatocellular disease.
-Whereas, an elevation in alkaline phosphatase and bilirubin in disproportion to ALT and AST would denote a cholestatic pattern.
+Elevations in ALT and AST in out of proportion to ALP and bilirubin denotes a hepatocellular disease.
+Whereas, an elevation in ALP and bilirubin in disproportion to ALT and AST would denote a cholestatic pattern.
 The actual function of the liver can be graded based on its ability to produce albumin as well as vitamin K dependent clotting factors.

 Elevated LFTs are found in approximately 8% of the general population.
 These elevations may be transient in patients without symptoms with up to 30% elevations resolving after 3 weeks.
 Thus, care should be taken when interpreting these results to avoid unnecessary testing.